ayedo/jooq-modelator/README.md

 The plugin has been successfully tested with Postgres 9.5, and MariaDB 10.2.

-Due to backwards incompatible changes in the Jooq Generator API, no version older than 3.11.0 is currently supported.
+Due to backwards incompatible changes in the Jooq Generator API, __no version older than 3.11.0 is currently supported__.

 ## Installation